 The options are endless for the types of events you can hold at your funeral home.
 Some great examples are holiday celebrations, concerts, guest speakers, grief support workshops, local business meetings, and company parties.

-A partnership is a two-way street though, make sure you’re not just benefiting from others and offering nothing in return.
 Does a local grief support group need a space to meet?
 Offer your funeral home as a space for them to gather for meetings.
-By supporting others in your community, they will be more likely to reciprocate and connect you with their contacts.
+By supporting others in your community, you can increase the chances of connecting with people who will come to you when they need your services.

 Tommy holds a Communications degree from Laurentian University and an Integrated Marketing Communications Graduate Certificate from St. Lawrence College.
 He is a Content Marketing Specialist at FrontRunner and focuses on producing engaging content that funeral homes can use to connect with families.
 In addition, Tommy crafts SEO content for clients and specializes in helping the general public connect with the death care industry as a whole.